ArcherZdip/chinese-idnumber-generate/README.md

 **On(array $attributes) usage:**
 $attributes is arguments,including:
-- province: china province
+- province: Chinese province
-- city1: the first level city, like `沈阳市`
+- city1: The first level city, like `沈阳市`
-- city2: the second level city, like `某某区`
+- city2: The second level city, like `某某区`
--datetime: birthdate, format is 2018-08-08
+- datetime: Birthdate, format is 2018-08-08
-- sex: sex, 0 is male and 1 is female
+- sex: Sex, 0 is male and 1 is female
-- info: is show all info
+- info: Is show all info

 **limit(int $count) usage:**
-Limit the number of rows you can get
+Limit the number of rows you can get.